-4.2.1 The project design professionals and the truss manufacturer shall coordinate the documents with respect to the following:

-4.2.1.1 Mechanical, electrical, and plumbing systems that include locations and sizes of roof mounted, floor mounted, and suspended equipment and distribution systems (e.g., ducts, pipes, conduits, etc.).

-4.2.1.2 Roof pitch or slope.

-4.2.2 When the project design professionals approve the truss submittal package, they shall prepare and affix a signed Statement of General Conformance and Signature Block per IR A-18: Use of Construction Documents Prepared by Other Professionals.
+- 4.2.1 The project design professionals and the truss manufacturer shall coordinate the documents with respect to the following: - 4.2.1.1 Mechanical, electrical, and plumbing systems that include locations and sizes of roof mounted, floor mounted, and suspended equipment and distribution systems (e.g., ducts, pipes, conduits, etc.). - 4.2.1.2 Roof pitch or slope. - 4.2.1.3 Top elevations of supporting elements. - 4.2.2 When the project design professionals approve the truss submittal package, they shall prepare and affix a signed Statement of General Conformance and Signature Block per IR A-18: Use of Construction Documents Prepared by Other Professionals.
 The design professional shall submit the truss submittal package to DSA for review and approval in accordance with CAC Section 4-317(g).